nosarthur/nosarthur.github.io/_drafts/entanglement.md

+---
+layout: post
+title: Quantum entanglement measure
+date:   2018-01-31 03:43:08 -0500
+categories: [quantum information and computation]
+comments: true
+tags: [entanglement]
+---
-There are two things in quantum mechanics that I always find weird
+There are two things in quantum mechanics that I always find weird:

 * the superposition principle
 * the measurement of von Neumann type